React - The Complete Guide (Includes Hooks, React Router, and Redux) - Second Edition [Video]

 - Adding Validation and Resetting Logic

-- Adding a User List Component
+- Adding a Users List Component

-- Managing a List of Users Through State
+- Managing a List of Users through State

 - Adding the "ErrorModal" Component